The Central Plains & Prairie Fine Art Print Map

 just over 30” and just under 20” respectively.

 This map covers the heart of the Central Mississippi Valley, from the Black Hills in the northwest corner to the great bend of the Tennessee River in Alabama.
-The map includes the southern portions of South Dakota, Minnesota, Wisconsin, and western Michigan; easternmost Colorado and the Texas Panhandle, nearly all of Oklahoma; Northern Arkansas and western Tennessee and Kentucky; and all of Nebraska, Kansas, Iowa, Missouri, Illinois, and Indiana.
+The map includes all of Nebraska, Kansas, Iowa, Missouri, Illinois, and Indiana.
+Also included are Southern portions of South Dakota, Minnesota, Wisconsin, and western Michigan as well as easternmost Colorado and the Texas Panhandle, nearly all of Oklahoma, Northern Arkansas and western Tennessee and Kentucky.